MACOS and SEMP

 should be designed not merely to give essential knowledge, but also to train the pupil in written and oral expression, in the collection and arrangement of facts and ideas, in the use of books and in flexible thinking.
 Unadulterated class teaching cannot accomplish these objects. (p.
 345).

 It was to a fair degree inevitable that some formulations of social studies would inspire a broad range of reactions, approval through to hostility.
-Development of social studies and related school subjects made gains in the 1960s without much controversy, but that did not last.
+The American observer, R. Freeman Butts was interested in the low status of social studies in Australia, devoting several pages to his analysis of what was going wrong in his 1957 book on Assumptions Underlying Australian Education (pp. 37-42).
+Social studies and related school subjects made limited gains, though mainly for lower streamed classes of students in the 1960s without much controversy, but that did not last.

 In the 1970s two new social studies curriculum packages became available to Australian schools.
 MACOS, Man: A Course of Study, was developed in the United States.
 SEMP, Social Education Materials Project, was developed in Australia.
 Unlike MACOS, and as its name suggests, SEMP provided curriculum resources for a number of different uses in schools.
 It was not conceived as a unified curriculum package for use in a single subject of study.
 Both MACOS and SEMP were banned from use in Queensland’s government schools in 1978.